silverdevelopper/voice2textGroq/README.md

 ### Getting Help

-- Check that all dependencies are installed: `uv sync`
+- Check that all dependencies are installed: `pip install -r requirements.txt`
-- Verify your API key is correct
+- Verify your API key is correct in the `.env` file
 - Ensure your audio file is not corrupted
 - Check the console output for detailed error messages